realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/5-3-constraint-aware-governance.md

 - trust declines
 - institutions lose contact with lived conditions

-When this occurs, instability accumulates silently until disruption forces correction.

-To reduce this risk, governance systems may require a dedicated **groundwork function**.
+To reduce this risk, governance may require a dedicated **groundwork function**.

----

-## The Groundwork Institution
+## 29. Groundwork Institution

-A constitutional **groundwork institution** would function as a permanent sensing layer for society.
+A groundwork institution would function as a permanent sensing layer for society.

-Its responsibilities would include:
+Its tasks would include:

 - measuring local-end capacity
 - monitoring life bandwidth indicators